ministryofjustice/manage-recalls-ui/README.md

 The app requires:
 * hmpps-auth - for authentication
 * redis - session store and token caching
+* manage-recalls-api - api service for managing the recall process

 ### Running the app for development